Success

 Look, do I think the people who built the system were evil?

-No. But let’s be real — good intentions don’t always lead to good outcomes.
+But let’s be real — good intentions don’t always lead to good outcomes.

 Do I think the education system was set up as some master plan to control us all?